maurosilber/python-lib-template/README.md

 The `--trust` flag is needed to run the tasks defined in the `_tasks` key of `copier.yml`, which creates a git repository with an initial commit and installs the pre-commit hooks.

+The `--no-cleanup` flag does not delete the repository if there are failures, which can be needed if the pre-commit checks fail.